St. George's, Bermuda

 St. George's (formally the Town of St. George or St. George's Town), located on the island and within the parish of the same names (and on the northern side of St. George's Harbour), settled in 1612, is the first permanent English (and later British) settlement on the islands of Bermuda.
 It is often described as the third permanent British settlement in the Americas, after Jamestown, Virginia (1607), and Cupids, Newfoundland (1610), and the oldest continuously-inhabited British town in the New World, since the other two settlements were seasonal for a number of years.

 Nomenclature

-Bermudian convention, where a toponym contains the name of a person, is to render the person's name in the possessive form.
+Where a toponym contains the name of a person, it is Bermudian/British convention to render the person's name in the possessive form.
 The place is rarely treated as equivalent to the person.